What Are Assets?

 • Historical Cost: Recorded at the original purchase price.

-• Fair Value: Adjusted based on market conditions.
+• Fair Value: Adjusted based on current market price.

-• Depreciation and Amortization: Allocating asset costs over time.
+• Depreciation and Amortization: Spreading asset costs over expected life.

 7. Managing Assets Effectively

-Effective asset management ensures financial stability and business growth.
+Effective asset management ensures financial stability and business growth, especially during economic uncertainty.

 A. Strategies for Managing Assets